-The PS5 is coming and, what's more, we think we actually know a fair deal about the incoming console as well thanks to a series of leaks and reports surrounding the system, including plenty of industry whispers.
+Good news, gamers: the PlayStation 5 is on the way, and we already know a fair deal about the PS5 as well thanks to a series of leaks and reports surrounding the system, including plenty of industry whispers.

-What follows is all the PlayStation 5 information we have reported on to date, which includes details on the PlayStation 5's release date, hardware, specs, price, colours and software.
+What follows is all the PlayStation 5 information we've gathered to date, covering details on the PlayStation 5's release date, hardware, specs, price, colours and software.

 We've got to admit, we are massively excited - the PS5 looks like it's going to be an Xbox One X beater and epic upgrade on the already powerful PS4 Pro.
 How do we know?
 Well, that's because Sony could have already confirmed the existence of PS5 games, with the spectacular new Unreal Engine involved.